 WELCOME TO THE MISCOMP SHOP:

 You can buy my comics here.
-All comics are currently in stock (as of April 2013).

 The Un-Manned Manned Craft (Published November 2011)

 This comic started as a 30 Days of Comics challenge, but ended up as a mini-comic in its own right.
 The story, a surreal encounter with time and place, starts with Art first reporting the crash of an unidentified craft.
 (Pages 9 & 20 below).

 A Working City, the second mini-comic from Nick, explores the disillusionment experienced by an urban employee, and his attempts to resolve the tensions he identifies in his work, lifestyle, and aspirations.
 (Pages 6 & 7 below).

 Falling Away (Published June 2011):

 In Falling Away we follow the main character and his anxieties during the course of an unexceptional day.
 (Pages 9 & 10 below).

 Falling Away: £2.50 (incl.
 UK p&p) [16 Pages + cover]